alecive/alecive.github.io/_posts/2018-10-09-Student-opportunities.md

 permalink: student_opportunities.html
 ---

+# Contents
+{:.no_toc}

+* This line will be replaced by the ToC, excluding the "Contents" header {:toc}

 **Want do to robotics?**{:.color-banner}
 I am looking for graduate students and research assistants to join my lab at University of Colorado Boulder and conduct research in Human-Robot Interaction, Robot Control and Artificial Intelligence.
 For more information about my research, please [visit my homepage](/).
+If you want to see a list of student projects, please [take a look at this page [LINK]]({% post_url 2018-10-21-Student-projects %}).

 ## Who you are